Why Clients Trust Number 1 Auto Transport to Ship Their Cars to Wyoming

 - Wyoming is a big mining state, with plenty of jobs in the sector.
 The state is amongst the top ten in the extraction of coal, crude oil, natural gas, trona, and more.
 Despite such a focus on mining, Wyoming also has an interest in green energy, with the Chokecherry and Sierra Madre Wind Energy Project being the largest commercial wind generation facility under development in the country.

-- With such a small population, Wyoming has the smallest higher education system of any state – the University of Wyoming is the sole public four-year institution in the state, while Wyoming Catholic College in Lander is the sole private four-year college.
+- With such a small population, Wyoming has the smallest higher education system of any state – the University of Wyoming is the sole public four-year institution in the state.
+At the same time, Wyoming Catholic College in Lander is the sole private four-year college.

 - Wyoming loves to cowboy up!
-It’s the home of the College National Finals Rodeo, in Casper, every year since 2001, as well as the National High School Rodeo Association Finals, in Rock Springs.
+It’s the home of the College National Finals Rodeo in Casper every year since 2001 and the National High School Rodeo Association Finals in Rock Springs.

-- Rodeo is at the center of the Cheyenne Frontier Days as well, but it’s not the only event.
+- Rodeo is at the Cheyenne Frontier Days center as well, but it’s not the only event.
 The World’s Largest Outdoor Rodeo and Western Celebration, PPBR events run throughout the week, while some of the biggest country music stars perform on a nightly basis.
 Don’t miss the Chuckwagon Experience, the Old West Museum, military events, and of course, the Grand Parade.

 - Wyoming is one of the most important states for paleontologists, with hundreds of skeletons unearthed throughout the years.
-So many, in fact, that an early settler constructed an entire cabin out of found dinosaur bones.
+So many, in fact, that an early settler constructed an entire cabin out of founding dinosaur bones.

-- You might think that northeastern states were the most progress over the centuries, but it was Wyoming that first gave women over the age of 21 the right to vote, in 1869, and was the first state to have a female governor.
+- You might think that northeastern states were the most progress over the centuries, but Wyoming first gave women over the age of 21 the right to vote in 1869 and was the first state to have a female governor.
 From 1925 to 1927, Nellie Ross served as the 14th governor of the state before becoming FDR’s director of the United States Mint.